Camden, New Jersey Therapists

 Teletherapy for Clients In:

 The city in New Jersey located right across the river from Philadelphia was originally explored and inhabited by Dutch and Swedish settlers in the 1600s.
-Later, the Irish Quakers lived in and tended the land that is modern day Camden, New Jersey.
-Today, the city still celebrates its heritage with an Irish Fest and other fun, educational events and groups.
+Later, the Irish Quakers lived in and tended the land that is modern-day Camden, New Jersey.
+Today, the city celebrates its heritage with an Irish Fest and other fun, educational events and groups.

 Camden is just a short drive from Philadelphia, and it is worth a visit for its various attractions.
 Visitors and residents alike enjoy all that the city has to offer.
 Possible places to explore and experience include.
 Adventure Aquarium, Camden Children’s Garden, Battleship New Jersey, and the Walt Whitman House.
 There are also 21 parks and conservation areas in the county with over 2,000 acres of land.
 Play a game of disc golf or watch wildlife in their natural habitats.